CloudUnder/mac-signature-installer/README.md

 > The script expects that you already have a `.mailsignature` file ready to be installed.
 This script does not create or convert the signature itself.

-Please be aware that this script has not been tested very much yet and so far only on macOS 10.12 (Sierra).
+Please be aware that this script has not been tested too much.
 In theory it should also work for some older versions.
 Although the script should be pretty safe to use, use at your own risk and as always make sure to have a backup of your data.
 Let us know if it works for you.

 ## How it works